milesroxas/Flint/docs/guides/how-it-all-works.md

    - Execute:
      - Naming rules: prefer `evaluate(name, { config })` else fallback `test(name)`
      - Property rules: analyze `properties` with access to utility duplicate maps and all styles
-4. Utility duplicate handling is centralized in the analyzer (see below), and results include a formatted single‑property payload when applicable.
+4. Utility duplicate handling is centralized in the analyzer (see below).
+Results include a formatted single‑property payload when applicable, and `exactMatches` for full‑property identical utilities.
 5. Every result includes `metadata.elementId` for UI integrations.
 Services may stamp `metadata.role` for badges.

 Result object highlights (`RuleResult`):